Synchronization and Cache Control

 implementation must fail the fence payload import operation with the error

-code VK_ERROR_INVALID_EXTERNAL_HANDLE
+code VK_ERROR_INVALID_EXTERNAL_HANDLE.

 Semaphores